↓↓↓ or scroll down to see them all ↓↓↓

 When you perform a file operation (i.e. when you're copying, launching, or opening in Explorer) a file item from a missing disk WinCatalog will display Insert Disk prompt where it will tell you all the info about the disk including the physical location and (if so) to whom the disk was lent.

-Export a part of your disk collection as a web page or a CSV file.
+Export a part of your disk as an XML file, web page or a CSV file.
 Using these popular formats you are able to publish your data over the local network or Internet, modify it, and print with any spreadsheet application such as MS Excel, Open Office Calc, or Google Spreadsheet.